 Using native farm wildflowers and plant materials in addition to some flowers planted specifically for cut flower harvesting.
 A relatively new area of interest for us.
 If you have significant experience in this realm, you may be able to teach us a thing or two… :).
 If not, then we can teach you what we know and all continue learning together.

-We plan to ramp up our our production of oyster mushrooms in 2023.
+We plan to continue our production of oyster mushrooms in 2024.
 We use a production system based on pasteurized straw and 5 gallon buckets.
 New straw must be chopped, pasteurized and seeded with spawn on a regular basis, and growing mushrooms must be misted and harvested as needed.
 You could become the king or queen of fungi.